ska-sa/katgpucbf/misc/xbgpu/README.md

 The input data is accumulated before being output.
 For every output heap, multiple input heaps are received.

 A heap from a single F-Engine consists of a set number of samples specified by the `--samples-per-channel` flag.
-Each of these time samples is part of a different FFT spectrum.
-Meaning that the timestamp difference per sample is equal to the `--channels-total` multiplied by 2 (multiple for two to account for the fact that we throw half the spectrum away due to the symmetric properties of the Fourier transform).
+Each of these time samples is part of a different spectrum.
+Meaning that the timestamp difference per sample is equal to the `--channels-total` multiplied by 2 (multiple for two to account for the fact that we throw half the spectrum away due to the symmetric properties of the Fourier Transform).
 The timestamp difference between consecutive two heaps from the same F-Engine is equal to: `--samples-per-channel * --channels-total * 2`.

 A batch of heaps is a collection of heaps from different F-Engines with the same timestamp.
 Correlation occurs on a